close up of red lion amaryllis

 Red Lion amaryllis prefers well-draining soil with a neutral pH balance, such as potting mix or composted manure.
 Avoid using regular garden soil because it may contain too much clay or sand which could affect the plant’s growth.

-Planting amaryllis indoors
+planting amaryllis indoors

 If planting indoors, plant the bulb so the top of it sticks out of the soil.
 The planting hole should be only about 2/3 as deep as the bulb is tall.